 Types of prostate cancer

 The type of prostate cancer tells you which type of cell the cancer started in.
-There are different types of prostate cancer.
-The most common type is adenocarcinoma of the prostate.
+The prostate is made of different types of cells.
+So there are different types of prostate cancer.
+The most common type is adenocarcinoma Open a glossary item of the prostate.

 Adenocarcinoma of the prostate

-Adenocarcinomas develop in the gland cells that line the prostate gland and the tubes of the prostate gland.
+Adenocarcinomas develop in the gland cells.
+These line the prostate gland and the tubes (ducts) of the prostate gland.
 Gland cells make prostate fluid.

 Adenocarcinomas are the most common type of prostate cancer.
 Nearly everyone with prostate cancer has this type.